Weave Code

 Adopt if:

 • You need low-maintenance updates and want to avoid manual JSON/API integrations (e.g., CLDR, Google’s translation APIs).
-Ideal for teams without localization expertise.
+Ideal for teams without dedicated localization expertise.

 • Roadmap includes Laravel upgrades (e.g., v13/v14) and requires supported dependencies (e.g., laravel-lang/locale-list).